Lourencom/Lourencom.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Lourenço Matos is an aspiring researcher in the field of deep learning.
-His research interests include geometric deep learning, computational biology and algorithms.
-He is currently pursuing a BSc in Computer Science, where he ranks in the top 1% academically.
-He is also a Research Assistant in the field of Automated Reasoning and Software Reliability, developing and integrating software for the logical modeling of biological regulatory networks.
+His research interests include geometric deep learning, algorithms and compilers.
+He is currently pursuing an MPhil in Advanced Computer Science at the University of Cambridge.
+Previously, while doing his BSc in CSE at IST, he was also a Research Assistant in the field of Automated Reasoning and Software Reliability, particularly in Computational Biology, developing and integrating software for the logical modeling of biological regulatory networks.
+He has also developed some projects in areas such as Quantitative Finance, Neuroscience, and Algorithm Applications.
 {style="text-align: justify;"}